DreKurdeK/LibraryAPI/README.md

 ## LibraryAPI

-LibraryAPI is a simple RESTful Web API for managing books, authors, and publishers.
-It follows a modular monolith architecture using ASP.NET Core, and includes structured logging, Swagger documentation, and async support.
+LibraryAPI is a simple layered RESTful Web API for managing books, authors, and publishers.
+It is built with ASP.NET Core and includes structured logging, Swagger documentation, and asynchronous support.

 ### Features